tildesarecool/tiny11builder-tce/README.md

 Just so there's no confusion here, I don't think this will ever replace the PS version of this script.
 And there's no reason to write this in Python given the advantages of using PS for the purpose.
 This is more of an exercise than anything else.

+Also, One of the main motivations for wanting to re-write this (besides Python practice) is the amount time it takes to generate the new ISO.

 </p>

 <p>